gtx-Guess/jarvis-assistant/README.md

 This is a personal assistant project.

 The idea is that you would have ollama running in docker (this has a docker file for that) as an interference/router layer.
-Then if ollama needs to it will route the request to the proper ai model.
+Then if ollama needs to it escalate it will route the request to the proper ai model.
 ChatGPT for reasoning and general info
 Claude for code and software development